 He concludes that in four years of giving master-classes, he met:

 “…nobody who could even be able to touch a single serious composition without destroying it in all senses.”

-It is beyond doubt that Mr. Gavrilov’s robust observations offer genuine insight, but I feel sure that he is overstating his case.
 I personally know of many leading players and teachers who go out of their way to place music in its proper historical and cultural context.
-There is surely no shortage of upcoming players able to communicate great art with profound depth, with young artists like Benjamin Grosvenor, Daniil Trifonov, Igor Levitt, Jonathan Biss, Alice Sara Ott, Khatia Buniatishvili, Sunwook Kim, HJ Lim, Beatrice Rana, Conrad Tao, Louis Schwizgebel, Federico Colli and others firmly proving that point.
+Nor is there any shortage of upcoming players able to communicate great art with profound depth, with younger artists like Benjamin Grosvenor, Daniil Trifonov, Igor Levitt, Jonathan Biss, Alice Sara Ott, Khatia Buniatishvili, Sunwook Kim, HJ Lim, Beatrice Rana, Conrad Tao, Louis Schwizgebel, Federico Colli and others firmly proving the point.

-Speaking to International Piano magazine (Jan/Feb 2014) the internationally revered pianist Maria João Pires suggested that it is the “competitive world” that has destroyed a lot of the transmission of our culture, and she sees a clear connection between piano competitions and marketing.
-She says:
+Speaking to International Piano magazine (Jan/Feb 2014) the internationally revered pianist Maria João Pires suggested that in her view it is the “competitive world” that has destroyed a lot of the transmission of our culture, and she sees a clear connection between piano competitions and marketing.

 “To compete always damages your soul.
 If you compete you are not a musician any more.

 We old musicians should perhaps give the new generation alternatives.
 I think our mission is to transmit what has been transmitted to us.
 This competitive world, this marketing world, has destroyed a lot of that transmission.